theta360developers/webapi/README.md

 * deleteAll - delete all files on SC2.
 Uses listFiles to get the number of files, then deletes each file in a loop.
 The SC2 API has a bug that prevents deletion of multiple files from the command with a single API call.
+* saveThumbs - save last 100 or less thumbnails to local storage for testing